ktaylor63/southeast/site/content/news/service-proposes-to-list-rare-freshwater-crayfish-and-designate-critical-habitat.md

 The complete listing proposal can be obtained by visiting the Federal eRulemaking Portal: [regulations.gov](https://www.regulations.gov) at Docket Number FWS–R4–ES–2018-0069.

-Learn more about this decision by reading the [frequently asked questions](/faq/slenderclaw-crayfish-listing-proposal-4d-rule-and-critical-habitat).
+Download the [Species Status Assessment](https://ecos.fws.gov/ServCat/DownloadFile/156286) (SSA), or learn more about this decision by reading the [frequently asked questions](/faq/slenderclaw-crayfish-listing-proposal-4d-rule-and-critical-habitat).

 ## Contact